-Quitting your job: you’ve been thinking about it, but the process can be somewhat controversial.
-What if your coworkers or boss are upset and treat you badly as a result?
+Quitting your job: you’ve been thinking about it, but the process can be somewhat daunting.
+What if the close-knit relationships you've developed between coworkers or your boss suffer as a result?
 What if you cannot find another job?
-What if leaving causes upheaval and hurts the company?
+What if the new company you find is even worse?

 There are many reasons to switch jobs or leave your current position regardless of how long you’ve been employed there.
-Whether you’ve been there for a few weeks or worked there for several years, you know why you want to leave your job and seek employment elsewhere.
+Whether you’ve been there for a few weeks or worked there for several months, you know in your heart why you want to leave and seek employment elsewhere.
 You should feel supported in this choice, but you should also remain professional and courteous as you give notice.

-To mitigate personal issues, it is important to find the best way to quit your job.
-Even if you just started in the position, you can be diplomatic and professional about leaving.
+To mitigate personal issues, it is important to find the best way to politely quit your job.
+Whether you're quitting a job after a week or six months, your decorum should be the same: Always be diplomatic and professional about leaving.
 Below are some of the best steps to take when you decide to quit.

 Once you decide to leave your current position, it’s important to take certain steps to remain professional.
-Here are some of the best ways to quit your job, get good references, and stay tactful regardless of why you decided to leave.
+Here are some of the best ways to quit your job, get good references, and stay tactful regardless of why you decided to leave in the first place.

 - Decide what to say.
 Once you decide to leave, you need to know what to tell everyone.
-Regardless of when and why you’re leaving — whether you are a new employee or leaving a decade-long position — you need to know what you will say to your boss and coworkers.
+Regardless of when and why you chose to leave, you need to know what you will say to your boss and coworkers.

 Write out everything in an informal way, like a personal journal, just to get your thoughts on paper.
 Then, decide what sounds most professional and formulate that for the next step.